OlivierHnt/RadiiPolynomial.jl/docs/src/index.md

 inf(ie), proved
 ```

-That `proved == true` is what distinguishes this from a strandard numerical ODE solver.
+That `proved == true` is what distinguishes this from a standard numerical ODE solver.
 A complete walkthrough of this example is given in [The logistic equation](@ref).

 ## Where to go